6 Takeaways From Election Night 2020

 There is going to have to be a better understanding of what went wrong.
 Do Trump voters not pick up the phone or answer polls because they don't trust the media or pollsters?
 Is there some other reason why pollsters underestimated Trump's support?

-Being wrong is never a position that a survey researcher or a non-partisan analyst who uses the data wants to be in.
+Being wrong is never a position that a survey researcher or a nonpartisan analyst who uses the data wants to be in.

 Trump needed an even bigger polling error than 2016 to pull off what he's pulled off, and that's exactly what happened.